-As part of our Christmas special, we wrote in Part 2 about the application procedure and the approval process for clinical trials with CE-marked products and assumed that this and Article 74 apply to all PMCF studies with medical devices that have already been placed on the market.
-The virtual event by BfArM together with the Federal Ministry of Health and the working group of ethics committees shed light on this article as part of a virtual event as far as the regulation is concerned, at least in Germany.
+In Part 2 of our Christmas special, we discussed the application and approval process for clinical trials with CE-marked products and assumed that this, along with Article 74, applied to all PMCF studies with medical devices already on the market.
+However, a virtual event hosted by the BfArM (Federal Institute for Drugs and Medical Devices) in conjunction with the Federal Ministry of Health and the Working Group of Ethics Committees has now clarified the regulations regarding this article, at least as far as Germany is concerned.

 Abbreviations